Sections of This Topic Include

 - Frequent movements of the body.
 Frequent movements might convey nervousness and poor listening.

 - Arms crossed may mean defensiveness, which impedes communication.

 Interpreting Your Own Body Language

-Your body language is often the true “compass” about your impression of something.
+Your body language is often the true “compass” of your impression of something.
 For you to remain authentic, you need to be in touch with your own non-verbal communication.
 Different people have different physical reactions in different situations.
 Consider the following:

 - Are you moving your arms and legs a lot?
-If so, maybe you are afraid, frustrated or confused about something.
+If so, maybe you are afraid, frustrated, or confused about something.